 critiques and edits manuscripts;

-assists writers with other aspects of professional development;
+assists writers with other aspects of professional development; and

 Contact Amy for more information or to request a rate card, schedule an initial consultation, or invite her to speak at your conference, bookstore, arts council, college or university, or community center.
-Or sign up to receive her newsletter.

 I met Amy Holman several years ago at the Bread Loaf Writers Conference, and liked her spirit.
 We talked and soon I knew she knew some things I needed to know about putting a poetry manuscript together and recognizing when I was writing my strongest work.
 She helped organize some of my poems into a manuscript.
 More important, I learned by her example and her thinking how to see more deeply into various undercurrents of my poems.
 Her suggestions...became the basis of a book of poems that is being published.
 Her medicine is time-released." --Lyman Grant, author of As Long as We Need